 “For 12 months I have been on an involuntary emotional rollercoaster.
 My life was picked up and smashed on the ground, what I had expected and taken for granted was thrown away.
 Forever since, I have been trying to put back together what remains....It has taken me a long time going through my emotions to realise what I can do....Just as the branches on a tree are strengthened by a strong wind, so should life's hard knocks enrich and strengthen our lives.
 Don't let infertility break you.”

 The thing he found helpful was to control the stress by yelling, crying, running and gardening.
 The other things he found useful were getting counselling and meeting others in the same situation.

-One of the greatest ways to deal with infertility is to be informed and talk about it.
+Some of the best ways to deal with infertility are to be informed and to talk about it.
 This is not always easy or comfortable.
-If you are dealing with infertility you might find it helpful to:
+If you are dealing with infertility, you might find it helpful to:

 - see a counsellor to talk through your feelings and options

-- talk to someone else who has been through what you are going through and understands.
+- talk to someone else who has been through what you are going through and who understands.

 - Stress causes infertility: There is little evidence for that but infertility can certainly cause stress.

 - Relaxing or having a holiday will solve my infertility problems: It is very unlikely as up to 80% of couples have a medical cause for their infertility.